 Kitsap County recognizes the importance of protecting the natural environment while providing for the needs of the growing number of residents and businesses that call this place home.
 Ecosystems such as forest lands, shorelines, freshwater systems, and other areas all make up the natural environment of Kitsap County.
 Human well-being depends on a healthy, natural environment to provide for clean air, clean water, food, and overall high quality of life.
+Tribal treaty rights are intrinsically linked to a healthy natural environment.
 The quality and abundance of Kitsap County's natural environments are well documented and are what define Kitsap County as the "natural side of Puget Sound."